xxoolm/LuaNode/README.md

 For more details, view the _lcd_nokia5110_driver_ sample within the **examples** folder.

+### ESP32 BLE LED controller
+This is a sample to show how to create BLE client and BLE server, and create connection between them.
+To test this sample, you have to prepare two
+ESP32 dev-board.
+Then build the sources within the `LuaNode_ESP32/examples/ble_led_controller`, and flash the client and server firmware to the two ESP32 dev-boards, respectively. you will see the blue LED on the server board is turned on/off each 2 seconds.
+You can see the test from the following video: https://youtu.be/UnzXCB5EYGU

+In this sample, when the client connect to server, it will send BLE notify to the server each 2 seconds.
+When the server recieves the notification, the server will turn on/off the blue LED on board according to the notification value.
+If the value is 0x1, the server will turn on the LED, otherwise, the LED will be turned off.

 ### Wifilister

 Another interesting application is the `Wifilister` app.
 The app scans all APs along with the clients connected to them around device, and scan results are sent to